 You can use this channel for many other consumer interactions, including payment reminders, creditor information and account documentation, among others.
 Frost warns, however, that these and other communications may require ESIGN consent before using.

-Complete any compliance risk assessments necessary and discuss all of your intended communications and messaging with your agency’s attorney, to ensure you’re following best practices.
+Complete any compliance risk assessments necessary and discuss all of your intended communications and messaging with your agency’s attorney, to ensure you’re following best practices and managing compliance risk.

 Along with other electronic channels, Regulation F has opened the door to dispute management through electronic portals.
 Frost says this tool can be used for more than just disputes.

 Consider using this space to collect communication opt-ins, ESIGN consent and other important account information.
-The agencies that have begun using online portals are already finding that the service is wanted and needed by consumers.
+The agencies that made the business decision to begin using online portals are already finding that the service is wanted and needed by consumers.

 Flow For Electronic Payment Communication

 Evaluating your company’s risk tolerance while expanding communication offerings to consumers is hard.
 PDCflow’s Flow Technology offers streamlined, simple-to-use payment communication software with secure delivery, to make collecting payments easy.

 What else can you accomplish with Flow?

 - Reduced risk and PCI scope - Flow has security features that allow consumers to verify their identity and enter payment without your staff ever viewing or hearing sensitive payment information.

 - Keep agents in control - Agents can send documents to sign, a payment request or other items to consumers while they’re still on the phone.
 Your staff can walk them through the process, ensuring the payment is processed before the conversation ends.